Inkscape vs Affinity Designer (2026): Free vs Paid Vector Editor

 - Slower performance on complex files

-- No pixel persona or raster editing
+- No pixel editing or raster persona

 Side-by-Side Comparison

-| Category | Inkscape | Affinity Designer 2 | Winner |
+| Category | Affinity Designer 2 | Inkscape | Winner |

 |---|---|---|---|

-| Price | Free forever | $69.99 one-time | ✔ Inkscape |
+| Price | $69.99 one-time | Free forever | ✔ Inkscape |

-| Performance | Slow on large files | Fast and responsive | ✔ Affinity |
+| Performance | Fast and responsive | Slow on large files | ✔ Affinity |

-| UI Polish | Dated | Modern and refined | ✔ Affinity |
+| UI Polish | Modern and refined | Dated interface | ✔ Affinity |

-| SVG Support | Native SVG — best support | Good but not native | ✔ Inkscape |
+| SVG Support | Good but not native | Native SVG — best support | ✔ Inkscape |

-| Pixel Editing | None | Full pixel persona built-in | ✔ Affinity |
+| Pixel Editing | Full pixel persona built-in | None | ✔ Affinity |

-| iPad App | None | Full iPad app included | ✔ Affinity |
+| iPad App | Full iPad app with Apple Pencil | None | ✔ Affinity |

-| Color Management | Basic | Professional CMYK + ICC | ✔ Affinity |
+| Color Management | Professional CMYK + ICC profiles | Basic RGB only | ✔ Affinity |

 Which do you use?